Jauma natural wines

 Why are they bottled under crown seal?

-Natural wines do taste different to other wine styles — because they are alive.
+Natural wines do taste and age differently to conventional wine styles — because they are alive.

 Carbon dioxide is trapped in wines as a bi-product of fermentation.
 As wines in the cellar warm up in spring, they begin to de-gas, a bit like a soft drink warming on a table, but not all the gas leaves the wines.